 Measuring financial fragility is not enough; a regulatory system that seeks to prevent the growth of financial fragility must keep abreast of financial innovations.
 In contrast, the regulatory approach followed in the United States over the past thirty years has allowed financial-market participants to experiment with new innovations and has left those innovations alone as much as possible.
 This approach has been shown to lead to catastrophes, and it is at odds with what goes on in other economic sectors.
 In consumer products, mechanical tools, medical drugs, and many other areas, products are made available to customers only after inventions undergo extensive testing.
 And new regulations or changes in existing regulations are applied immediately when a new product enters a market.
 As a result, new products have been studied in detail so their properties and potential dangers are fully understood by regulators and shared with the public.
 In addition, their use is sometimes limited to a specific segment of the population.
 It seems inconceivable that this sort of approach does not also apply to financial innovations.

 No financial innovation should be left unregulated or unsupervised.
 History has shown time and again that, when left unchecked, financial innovations become a fertile ground for the growth of Ponzi finance and thus financial instability.
 Stocks, bonds, certificates of deposit, hedge funds, securitization, CDS, pay-option mortgages, and many others have all ended up generating financial fragility leading to a financial crisis.
-While constraining the growth of financial innovations may have an impact on short-term growth, the evidence link between financial innovation and long-term economic growth has not been demonstrated.
+While constraining the growth of financial innovations may have an impact on short-term growth, the evidentiary link between financial innovation and long-term economic growth has not been demonstrated.

 Take housing as an example.
 Most of the gains in homeownership were obtained before securitization; the recent frenzy in interest-only mortgages, CDS, collateralized debt obligations (CDO), and other exotic loans and securities contributed to an increase U.S. homeownership, but the gains did not last and the subsequent pain has often been devastating to households and entire communities.
 Regulators should have stepped in to slow the growth of homeownership at least a decade ago because the subsequent run-up was based on unsustainable practices.
 This would have involved forbidding or severely constraining the use of many of the era’s hottest financial innovations.